kentucky

 Fitness Logo Design for Kentucky Gym Brand

 I chose a modern sans serif and varsity combination to suggest a simple, quick to the point philosophy, while nodding to the athletic clientele.
 Then I colored the high contrast logo in a black, white, and red combination.
-You don’t get more clean or powerful than that.
+You just do not get more clean or powerful than that.

 Contact me for your own fitness logo design